Number of exam dates per year

 In particular, the five chances are scheduled as follows:

 - one exam in the first exam session after the end of the lectures.
-Students are allowed to sit this exam also in case they already sat the pre-exam previously;

 - one exam in the Autumn Session;